maierav/sensation/intro.md

 But what is that, reasoning?
 This is another long-pondered question and it found its answer in _logic_.

 Now, you might be aware that you can take classes in logic that last a semester or more.
-And indeed there is much to say (since much has been found out) about what logic is and entails.
+And indeed there is much to say (since much has been found out) about what logic is (technically: a system of formal relations) and what it entails.
 After all, it is what computers do - they are just logic machines.
 But one of the most surprising results of all this study is that there is a surprising simplicity at the heart of logic.
 That simplicity lies in the fact that there are very few laws that we need to explain the _structure_ of logic.

 What are these rules, or laws, that logic follows?